List of wars involving Estonia: Pre-Christian Estonia

-The Middle Ages
+Crusades and Catholic states

 Estonia remained one of the last corners of medieval Europe to be Christianized.
 In 1193 Pope Celestine III called for a crusade against pagans in Northern Europe.
 The Northern Crusades from Northern Germany established the stronghold of Riga.
 With the help of the newly converted local tribes of Livs and Letts, the crusaders initiated raids into part of what is present-day Estonia from 1197.